EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 # 2. Accounts

 Each account is identified by a human readable name between 1 and 12 characters in length.
 The characters can include a-z, 1-5, and optional dots (.) except the last character.
-This allows one exa ($2^{60}$) accounts minus one:
+This allows exactly one exa ($2^{60}$) accounts minus one:

 $$
 31^{1} \cdot \sum_{n=0}^{n=11} 32^{n} = 2^{60}-1 = 1,152,921,504,606,846,975
 $$

-which is in the order of $1 x 10^{18}$.
+which is in the order of $1 \times 10^{18}$.

 Ownership of each account on an EOSIO blockchain is solely determined by the account name.
 Therefore, an account can update its keys without having to redistribute them to other parties.